Willie o Winsbury: Synopsis

 A king is away for some time.
-His daughter becomes pregnant by the hero, William or Thomas.
-The king threatens to hang him, but is struck by his beauty and offers him his daughter's hand, gold, and land.
-The hero agrees to marry the king's daughter but declares the gold and the land to be hers, not his own.
+His daughter becomes pregnant.
+On his return the king threatens to hang the father.
+On meeting him he is struck by his beauty and offers him his daughter's hand, gold, and land.
+Willie agrees to marry the king's daughter but declares the gold and the land to be hers, not his own.

 This ballad closely parallels Child ballad 99, "Johnie Scot".

 In one variant, the lands are specifically described: he will be king when he returns to Scotland.

 It may, in fact, be based on James V's courtship of and marriage to Madeleine de Valois of France; James came to see the woman he was betrothed to in disguise, and went on to meet the princess, who fell in love with him.

 Thomas and his brother or possibly son William, both of Winsbury in Shropshire, were given protection for being in Scotland in November 1336.
-Winsbury is a small township of 1 square mile just to the west of Chirbury.
+Winsbury is a small town of 1 square mile just to the west of Chirbury.
 It was the base of the Winsbury family in the 13th and 14th centuries.
 Thomas was a mid-level official in the service of Shropshire and the English central authorities.
-There seem to be only one place named Winsbury.For details if the lives of Thomas and William see : John Davies and David Read'The Careers of Thomas 'The Elder' and Thomas'the Younger' of Winsbury, Shropshire.
+There is only one place named Winsbury.

+For details of the lives of Thomas and William see: John Davies and David Read 'The Careers of Thomas 'The Elder' and Thomas 'the Younger' of Winsbury, Shropshire.
 Shropshire History and Archaeology.
 Vol.99.
 2024 pp 39-46 Annex.
 Thomas and William, c.1290-c.1340 of Winsbury were in Scotland when these popular ballads were being composed.
 If there is a connection the exiled king would have been David II who was in France from 1333 to 1341, however he had no children.

 The song is often sung to the tune of "Fause Foodrage."